JosefinLarsson/frida-kahlo/README.md

 ## Validator Testing

 #### HTML
-No errors were returned when passing through the official W3C validator
+No errors were found when passing through the official W3C validator

 #### CSS
 No errors were found when passing through the official (Jigsaw) validator